Political parties weigh in on Trump’s chances at winning NM

 “They almost have to pay attention to us and invest in candidate visits which I think is a good thing for the state,” Sanchez explained.

-Sanchez believes a couple reasons for the president hosting the rally in a somewhat isolated spot in Rio Rancho is because he has a bigger support base there; and to help avoid violent protests like we saw during Trump’s 2016 visit in downtown Albuquerque at the Convention Center.
+Sanchez believes a couple of reasons for the president hosting the rally in a somewhat isolated spot in Rio Rancho is because he has a bigger support base there, and to help avoid violent protests like we saw during Trump’s 2016 visit in downtown Albuquerque at the Convention Center.

 In the last election, Trump lost in New Mexico by eight points.
 The Democratic party said while they don’t believe Trump will flip the state come 2020, it’s already working to get more support through a voter registration drive.